lianjiecao/webcam/README.md

 # Webcam

-Webcam application created for HPE Discover 2019 Las Vegas
+Hack Shack challenge created for HPE Discover 2019 at Las Vegas.

 ## Setup
 We have 3 EdgeLine servers (GL20, EL300 and EL1000) running Kubernetes and Istio.